browserbase/example-web-scraping/python/README.md

-# Python Form Fill Demo
+# Python Web Scraping Demo

-This demo shows how to automate form filling using Playwright and Browserbase.
+This demo shows how to automate web scraping using Playwright and Browserbase.

 ## Setup